 Medium Voltage Switchgear Control Circuits

-In the last article, an introductory part of the switchgear control circuits, including DC/AC circuit and breaker closing circuit, was discussed thoroughly.
+In the previous article, an introductory part of the switchgear control circuits, including DC/AC circuits and breaker closing circuit, was discussed thoroughly.
 This article continues the discussion with a breaker trip circuit, bay control-protection unit (BCPU) & alarm circuit, indication circuit, and interlock circuit.

 Fortunately, the main principles are the same, meaning that the tools used in the last article are good for this article, too.
 These principles are related to the contact default status, drawing reading basics, etc.